cybrota/whispr/README.md

 ![Logo](./logo.png)

-Whispr (Pronounced as Whisp-r) is a CLI tool to safely inject secrets from your favorite secret vault (Ex: AWS Secrets Manager, Azure Key Vault etc.) into your app's environment.
+Whispr (Pronounced as whisp-r) is a CLI tool to safely inject secrets from your favorite secret vault (Ex: AWS Secrets Manager, Azure Key Vault etc.) into your app's environment.
 This is very useful for enabling secure local software development.

 Whispr uses keys (with empty values) specified in a `.env` file and fetches respective secrets from a vault, and sets them as environment variables before launching an application.